gavdraper/gavdraper.github.io/_drafts/sql-server-statistics-from-the-ground-up.md

 ![Index Seek Query Plan]({{site.url}}/content/images/2017-statistics-explained/user-index-seek.JPG)

 We can see at this point SQL has decided a table scan is no longer optimal and has switched to using an index seek.
-SQL Server doesnt directly look at the table data before each query as that would be far to slow, instead it stores statistics on the volume and shape of the data in each table, then when creating a query plan it looks at the statistics to see which approach it thinks will perform best.
+SQL Server doesn't directly look at the table data before each query as that would be far to slow, instead it stores statistics on the volume and shape of the data in each table, then when creating a query plan it looks at the statistics to see which approach it thinks will perform best.
 Given the statistics for a given column SQL Server can estimate how many values fall within a given range which can then be used to estimate the row counts for each step of our query plan to find the best path.

 ### When Are Statistcs Created/Updated ###
-Statistics are not updated in realtime, when auto update statistics is enabled then they are updated after a threahold percentage of records is added or updated..
+Statistics are not updated in real time, when auto update statistics is enabled then they are updated after a threshold percentage of records is added or updated..
 There are however a number of techniques SQL Server uses to still estimate row counts for given ranges on out of date statistics which we will discuss below.

-If you want to follow along then everytime I say recreate the table run this script...
+If you want to follow along then every time I say recreate the table run this script...

 {% highlight sql %}
 DROP TABLE [User]